mcous/vitest-when/README.md

 expect(spy('hello')).toEqual('world');
 ```

 When a call to a mock uses arguments that match those given to `calledWith`, a configured behavior will be triggered.
-All arguments must match, but you can use vitest's [asymmetric matchers][] to loosen the stubbing:
+All arguments must match, but you can use Vitest's [asymmetric matchers][] to loosen the stubbing:

 ```ts
 const spy = vi.fn();